 This year saw the return to our screens of Not Going Out, Lee’s BBC One sitcom.
 The show has won both the Break-Through Award - Behind the Screen at the RTS Awards, and the Gold Rose D'or award for Best Sitcom.
-The sitcom is currently on its 6th series, and the BBC has commissioned a further series of the popular show.
+The sitcom is currently on its 7th series.
+This is the longest series to date, with ten episodes, and with this seventh series Not Going Out becomes the longest running sitcom on the BBC.

-In 2013, Lee has also recorded a new 13 part comedy panel show for Sky called Duck Quack's Don't Echo.
+In 2013, Lee also recorded a new 13 part comedy panel show for Sky called Duck Quack's Don't Echo.
 As host of the show, Lee challenges his 3 celebrity guests to offer up an incredible fact in a bid to prove they have the best.
 Each fact is then put to the test using elaborate and hilarious methods to establish a winner.
-It will be broadcast later this year.
+The show aired in early 2014.

-This year, Lee also returned in his regular role as team captain on series 7 of Would I Lie To You (Sky) alongside Rob Brydon and David Mitchell.
-Lee has also recently announced his Autumn 2014 tour Hit the Road Mack, which will be his first live stand-up show in four years.
+This year, Lee also returned in his regular role as resident team captain on series 8 of Would I Lie To You (Sky) alongside Rob Brydon and David Mitchell.
+Lee is currently touring with his first live stand-up show in four years, Hit the Road Mack.
+This will be released on DVD at the end of November.

 In 2010 Lee toured the country with his twice extended tour, Going Out, continuing Lee’s success with his touring stand up.
 Lee's previous sold out solo tour was nominated for Best Live Stand Up Tour at the 2006 British Comedy Awards.
 This coincided with the release of his first live DVD - Lee Mack Live.
 His second live DVD, Going Out was released in 2010.